-It’s summer, time to beat the summer heat!
-But instead of going to the beach, Lhen Pelenio, my favorite trek buddy and yours truly are up for another exciting adventure.
-We will go spelunking in Lussok Cave, rock climbing in Dupag Rock Formation and sightseeing to Manacota and Underground Cave.
+It is summer, time to beat the summer heat!
+But instead of going to the beach, Lhen Pelenio, my favorite trek buddy, and yours truly are up for another exciting adventure.
+We will go spelunking in Lussok Cave, rock climbing in Dupag Rock Formation, and sightseeing to Manacota and Underground Cave.
 All this is through the organizer Mayee Cavas which Lhen found on Facebook.
 Again, we are joiners and we will be mingling with another set of friends.

 Let’s start our Apayao adventure!

 Lussok came from Ilokano word which means “hole” and this hole will be encountered at the end of spelunking.

 Lussok Cave is located in Barangay Dagupan in the town of Luna which is the capital of Apayao.
 It is considered one of the region’s gems and is getting more famous because of its sheer beauty and the exciting activities it offers-the sightseeing through a boat tour and spelunking.